 You may choose to enter into partnerships with other businessmen for running your company or recruit employees for dividing the workload.
 Keep your business plan ready as it would help attract customers, along with partners and other employees.

 Contact a lawyer and take care of all the potential legal issues.
 Decide whether you want to set up as a Corporation or an unincorporated business.
 Get your company’s name registered.
 Search for the domain name and check whether it is available or not.
 You may also register the name as a trademark to protect your company or brand name from potential competitors.
 Sort out the tax details with a qualified tax accountant or consultant.
 Ask your banking professional about the type of account you should opt for.
 Take care of other legalities when you step into joint ventures and partnerships too.
 Check out the impact of taxes on your decisions.

 You don’t necessarily need an office room.
 Even if you are working from home, keep a room aside for the documents and papers.
 Record keeping and maintenance of books are required by different corporate and tax laws in Canada.
-Stay organised, for that is what self employment and self discipline essentially teaches you to be.
+Stay organized, for that is what self-employment and self-discipline essentially teaches you to be.